citruspay/citruspay-ios-sdk/README.md

 You can learn more about CocoaPods at the website: http://cocoapods.org/
 + Add `pod "CitrusPay"` to your podfile
 + Run `pod install`
++ You should now be able to add `#import <CitrusPay/CitrusPay.h>` to any of your target's source files and begin using CitrusPay SDK!
 + Done!

 #### Using Submodule